carlos-ds/personal-web/articles/mongodb-queries.md

 </code>
 </pre>

-In the next step, the output of step 1 is flattened with <code class="inline-code">unwind</code> into an array of documents that has the size of the amount of existing keys.
+In the next step, the output of step 1 is flattened with `unwind` into an array of documents that has the size of the amount of existing keys.

 **Query (step 2):**